 It’s a good idea to think twice before using a free anonymous proxy server.
-Even though a free proxy may keep your identity hidden from most sites, it may just be a way for hackers to access your personal information, leaving your banking details in the hands of criminals.
+A free proxy may hide your identity from most sites.
+But it could be just be a front for hackers.
+Hackers could access your personal information, leaving your banking details in the hands of criminals.
 Free anonymous proxy servers are too good to be true.

 This article clarifies the downside of using free proxy servers.

-Unencrypted information going through HTTP significantly increases the risk of hackers gaining access to your personal information, such as login credentials or credit card details.
+Unencrypted information going through HTTP significantly increases the risk of hackers gaining access to your personal information.
+This could include login credentials or credit card details.
 Once collected, your information can then be sold to marketing companies capable of filtering data and building a profile.

 Possibility of infection

 When using free proxy servers, your device may be susceptible to malware.
-With the service being offered for free, ads containing malware may intentionally be added to help pay for the service, leaving your device open to infection.
+A service offered for free could include ads containing malware intentionally added to help pay for the service.
+That would leave your device open to infection.

 Reputable developers seldom offer services for free.
 With little funding, good customer service will not be available with a free proxy.
-And since countless people will be using the proxies, slow service will be the norm with no one to hold accountable.
+And since countless people will be using the proxies, slow service will be the norm.
+No one might be there to hold accountable.

 Information at high risk

 The lack of HTTPS when using a free proxy server puts your information at higher risk.
-The service may be run by criminals who monitor your online activity under the guise of providing you with internet security.
+Hackers could be running the service and monitoring your online activity under the guise of providing you with Internet security.